 - 2019-2020 Round 12 Community & Environment Project Grants

 - 2019-2020 Round 11 Community & Environment Project Grants [2070KB]

 - 2018-2019 Round 9 [483KB]

 - 2017-2018 Round 7 [120KB]

 - 2016-2017 Round 6 [64KB]

 - 2015-2016 Round 4 [61KB]

-Community Project Grant Grant Round 13 Grant Round 14 Accepting applications 9am Wednesday 8 July to 12noon Thursday 27 August, 2020 TBA Results announced Friday 16 October, 2020 TBA Project delivery period 1 November, 2020 to 31 October, 2021 TBA Acquittal will be due Within 30 days of project completion TBA
+Community Project Grant Grant Round 15 Accepting applications 9am 3rd March to 12noon 14th April, 2021 Results announced Late June 2021 Project delivery period 1 July 2021 to 30 June 2022 Acquittal will be due Within 30 days of project completion

 These grants fund signature events and festive season events for three consecutive years.
 To be eligible to apply, a not-for-profit incorporated community organisation must have an established track record of hosting a signature or festive season event that provides significant benefit to the Noosa community, can demonstrate value for money, and the event must closely align with relevant Council strategic goals and identified key initiatives.